You’re a Researcher Without a Library: What Do You Do?

 Is there an independent research library or subscription library near you?
 Check out what they offer.
 Independent research libraries usually allow researchers to use their collections for free in person.
 Otherwise, a subscription fee will gain you access to their databases.
 As independent research libraries generally focus on a single subject area, they are a good option for focused independent researchers.

 Sometimes, other kinds of heritage or memory institutions (like museums or local history societies) or scientific institutions (like hospitals, medical societies, zoos, and conservatories), will have special libraries attached to them designed to serve the professionals working at that institution.
 If the institution’s focus is similar to yours, you may be able to request access to their collection or beyond.
 Art museums — particularly large ones — have great digital collections; some museums digitize their exhibition catalogues as well and place them online for free.

 For masses of cultural content indexed across entire continents, look into DPLA, Canadiana, Europeana, and Trove.
 These are fed through state, region, or country collections and have incredible data about treasures of large regions and their history.

 The Internet Archive and its Open Library is also another great resource for books: registration is free and you can read or take out many titles.
 Partnerships with Authors Alliance, the Boston Public Library and MIT Press, mean there is an increasing amount of free and legal material available (and not just books but also sound recordings, TV broadcasts, and films).
+Archive.org is pioneering a digital access model called controlled digital lending that may prove fruitful and transformative (or illegal, time will tell).
 Meanwhile, sites like Project Gutenberg, HathiTrust, and the Directory of Open Access Books also deliver works that are free to access.

 PREPRINTS AND REPOSITORIES